blob42/Instrukt/README.md

 - :card_file_box: Generate document indexes for question-answering
 - :toolbox: Create and attach tools to any agent

-Instrukt agents are simple **drop-in Python packages** that can be extended, shared with others, attached to tools, and augmented with document indexes.
-Instruct them in natural language and, for safety, attach them to inside secure containers (currently implemented with Docker) to perform tasks in their dedicated, sandboxed space :shield:.
+Agents are simple **drop-in Python packages** that can be extended, shared with others, attached to tools and augmented with document indexes.
+Instruct them in natural language and, for safety, run them inside secure containers (currently implemented with Docker) to perform tasks in their dedicated, sandboxed space :shield:.

-Instrukt is designed with with an easy interface and API for composing and using agents.
-It is built with [LangChain](https://github.com/hwchase17/langchain), extending its base agents and tools.

-For agent developers, it offers a **builtin IPython console** for on-the-go debugging and introspection and allows for quick development and testing of `Langchain` agents in an interactive environment.

 Built with: [Langchain](https://github.com/hwchase17/langchain), [Textual](https://github.com/Textualize/textual), [Chroma](https://github.com/chroma-core/chroma)